Education in Greece

 The Ministry of Education and Religious Affairs is also in charge of which classes are necessary for general education.
 They have implemented mandatory courses such as religion in required grade levels (1st-9th grades).
 Students can only be exempt if their guardians fill out a declaration excluding them from religious lessons.

 The national supervisory role of the Ministry is exercised through Regional Unit Public Education Offices, which are named Regional Directorates of Primary and Secondary School Education.
 Public schools and their supply of textbooks are funded by the government.
 Public schools in Greece are tuition-free and students on a state approved list are provided textbooks at no cost.

 About 25% of postgraduate programmes are tuition-fee, while about 30% of students are eligible to attend programmes tuition-free based on individual criteria.

-Formal education in Greece comprises three educational stages.
-The first stage of formal education is the primary stage, which lasts for six years starting at age of 6 and ending at the age of 12, followed by the secondary stage, which is separated into two sub-stages: the compulsory middle school, which lasts three years starting at age 12, and non-compulsory Lyceum, which lasts three years starting at 15.
+Formal education in Greece consists of three educational stages.
+The first stage of formal education is the primary stage, which lasts for six years starting aged six and ending at the age of 12, followed by the secondary stage, which is separated into two sub-stages: the compulsory middle school, which lasts three years starting at age 12, and non-compulsory Lyceum, which lasts three years starting at 15.
 The third stage involves higher education.

 School holidays in Greece include Christmas, Greek Independence Day, Easter, National Anniversary Day, a three-month summer holiday, National Public Holidays, and local holidays, which vary by region such as the local patron saint's day.